milahu/aiohttp_chromium/readme.md

 ## todo

-- add support for "click to download file" with `async with resp._click(elem) as resp:` when there is no url for `async with session.get(url, referrer=referrer) as resp:`
+- add support for "click to download file" with `async with response._click(elem) as response:` when there is no url for `async with session.get(url, referrer=referrer) as response:`
-- remove tempfiles on session close and on error
 - add support for streams: request streams, response streams
   - currently, `session.get` only works for "short and small" requests and responses, but not for infinite streams
   - implementing this is non-trivial, because chromium does not expose streams over the [Chrome DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/)